-Fortunately, there are several simple plantar fasciitis exercises that you can perform to prevent future injuries.
-These exercises will strengthen the muscles in your lower leg and ankle and will also help you to stretch the Achilles tendon.
+Luckily, there are a variety of easy exercises for plantar fasciitis that can be done to minimize the risk of future injuries.
+These exercises aim to strengthen the muscles in your lower leg and ankle while also providing a gentle stretch to the Achilles tendon.
+By regularly performing these exercises, you can promote flexibility and improve overall foot health.

 Stretching the Achilles tendon